valkey-io/valkey-doc/commands/bf.mexists.md

-Determines if one or more items has been added to the specified bloom filter
+Determines if one or more items has been added to a bloom filter.

-## Arguments
+A Bloom filter has two possible responses when you check if an item exists:

-* key (required) - A Valkey key of Bloom data type
+* "No" (Definite) - If the filter says an item is NOT present, this is 100% certain.
+The item is definitely not in the set.

-* item (requires at least 1 item but can add as many as desired) -  The item/s that we are checking if it exists in the bloom object
+* "Maybe" (Probabilistic) - If the filter says an item IS present, this is uncertain.
+There's a chance it's a false positive.
+The item might be in the set, but may not be

 ## Examples

 ```
 127.0.0.1:6379> BF.MADD key item1 item2
 1) (integer) 1